EVERYONE IS WELCOME AT EWOOD PARK ACCESS AND INCLUSION FOR ALL

 By post (include payment and a stamped addressed envelope) Customers who are deaf or hard of hearing can use type talk or email email@example.com

 Assistant Tickets are available if you need more help than our stewards can give.
-Please apply in advance of a game by contacting the Ticket Office for an application form.
+Please apply to the club's Assisted Supporter Scheme in advance of a game by contacting the Ticket Office for an application form.

 We never judge whether someone is disabled or requires additional support so please ask your Doctor to answer the questions on the back of the form.